 Do you need to attend a funeral but don't know what is expected of you?
-Are you concerned that you'll embarrass yourself by committing a funeral etiquette faux pas?
+You're not the only one.

 At some point in everyone’s life, funeral attendance is inevitable.
 However, due to their somber and often depressing nature, very few people like to talk about them.
 Not exactly the best party topic, discussion of funeral etiquette has been pushed down to a subject most people don’t bother researching until they absolutely have to.

-- Are Personal Sympathy Notes Appropriate?
-Not only are they appropriate, they add another layer of comfort to the family of the deceased.
+- Are personal sympathy notes appropriate?
+Not only are they appropriate, but they also add another layer of comfort to the family of the deceased.

 Since there are so many cultural and religious variations of funerals and etiquette related to attendance, you may need to do some additional research.
-Here are some articles that may provide additional insight.
+There are differences among the different faiths and how they conduct funerals.

-Many allow some flexibility to tailor funerals to suit the needs and desires of the family in mourning.
-If you have any questions or concerns, you may discreetly ask someone from the funeral home or the person officiating the ceremony.
+Many funeral directors allow some flexibility to tailor funerals to suit the needs and desires of the family in mourning.
+If you have any questions or concerns, whether you are planning the funeral or attending one, you may discreetly ask someone from the funeral home or the person officiating the ceremony.
 Most of them are used to answering questions.